Gold Price Today: Rates Rise in Delhi, Kolkata, Chennai and Mumbai

 - FOLLOW US ON:

-The gold price on Thursday, February 4, witnessed a marginal hike whereas the rate of silver declined.
-The cost of one gram of 22-carat gold stood at Rs 4,801 after an increase of Re 1.
-Similarly, the price of 10 grams of 22-carat-gold stood at Rs 48,010 rising by Rs 10.
-The rate of 24-carat gold also jumped following the same trend.
-For 10 grams, the price is Rs 49,010, up by Rs 10, according to Good Returns.
-There is a difference of Rs 1,000 in the prices of 24-carat gold from that of the 22-carat of the metal.
+Both the gold and silver prices on Wednesday, February 10, witnessed a good hike, where the cost of one gram of 22-carat gold stood at Rs 4,689 after an increase of Rs 54.
+Similarly, the price of 10 grams of 22-carat-gold stood at Rs 46,890 rising by Rs 540.
+The rate of 24-carat gold also surged following the same trend.
+For 10 grams, the price is Rs 47,890 up by Rs 540, according to Good Returns.
+Also, the cost of 24-carat gold is generally Rs 1,000 higher than that of the 22-carat of the metal.

-The rate of the metal also varies in almost every city in the country.
+The rate of the metal varies in every city based on the national trend.
 Know the details here:

-In the international market, the rate of gold decreased by 0.64 percent to USD 1,821.90 per ounce on Thursday.
-However, in the last 30 days, the performance of gold has decreased by 6.19 percent which is equivalent to USD 120.30.
+In the international market, the rate of gold increased by 0.25 percent to USD 1,842.40 per ounce on Wednesday.
+However, in the last 30 days, the performance of gold has decreased by 0.41 percent which is equivalent to USD 7.60.

-Silver rates in Metro CitiesTalking about the amount you need to pay in the metro cities for buying one kilogram of the silver, the rates are same in Delhi, Mumbai and Kolkata i.e. Rs 68,500.
-However, in Chennai and Hyderabad, for one kilogram of the metal, you need Rs 73,200.
+The rate of the metal in the metro cities including Delhi, Mumbai and Kolkata for buying one kilogram of silver is the same i.e. Rs 70,200.
+However, in Chennai and Hyderabad, for one kilogram of the metal, you need Rs 75,200.
+The price of silver is more in Chennai and Hyderabad compared to that of in Delhi, Mumbai and Kolkata.